-All referrals to SHCM will come from the by-name list and through Coordinated Housing Access (CHA) system.
+All referrals to SHCM will come from the by-name list and through the Coordinated Housing Access (CHA) system.
 Programs receive referrals through the matching process.
 When the program receives referrals, each new referral will be contacted via all known contact points.
-Those referrals coming from housing navigation services will receive a warm hand-off (see warm hand off guidance) into this SHCM program.
+Those referrals coming from resource navigation services will receive a warm hand-off (see warm hand off guidance) into this SHCM program.
 Case managers will assist with housing navigation and placement as needed.

-Subject to availability of funds, as determined by Clackamas County's Housing Services Team (HST) in its sole administrative discretion, HACC will pay the rental subsidy costs through the Regional Long-term Rental Assistance (RLRA) program.
+Subject to availability of funds, as determined by Clackamas County's Housing Services Team (HST) in its sole administrative discretion, HACC will pay the rental subsidy costs through rental assistance programs.
 HST will provide coordination to support smooth transitions between housing navigation/placement and supportive housing case management.